|

 llamas.
 Here at the farm, we

-can enjoy the simple relaxation of watching them grazing in the pasture
+can enjoy the simple relaxation of watching them grazing in the

 animal lovers, we get satisfaction out of feeding and taking care of

-year.
+them.
 Many visitors come to

 llamas, taking them for walks and learning how to care for them and what